top of page

 SLE LOGO no words.png

-We believe that every human naturally possesses a wealth of mathematical knowledge and literacy skills, and that every learner is capable of extending their ideas.
-We are flexible with meeting them where they are and nudging them along in their flow.
-We honor the different ways that children participate in learning, and we take great responsibility and joy in positioning each of them as brilliant.
+We believe that every human naturally possesses a wealth of intuitive wisdom, mathematical knowledge and literacy skills, and that every learner is capable of extending their ideas.
+Rather than rushing them along some pre-written pacing guide, we are flexible with meeting young people where they are and nudging them along in their unique flow.
+We honor the different ways that children participate in learning, and we give them space and time to appreciate their brilliance.

 Power With, Not Power Over